Introducing The Culture Spectrum: Lessons Learned from Building a $3.5M Startup

 The company I co-founded grew from an idea to a $3.5M valuation within three years — without a roadmap, without a blueprint, and without the luxury of learning on someone else's dime.
 We wrote the playbook while we ran the play.
 That forced me to think at an executive level before I had the language for what I was doing.

-I studied Entertainment Business.
-This industry was always the destination.
-I'm returning with an operator's scar tissue and a strategist's lens, because the more I look across music, media, and entertainment, the more I keep seeing the same problem solved in a different room:
+I studied Entertainment Business in college, so this industry was always the destination.
+I'm returning with a strategist's lens: apply what I built to the space I was trained for.
+And the more I look, the more I keep seeing the same problems solved in a different room.